Argent77/A7-HiddenGameplayOptions/HiddenGameplayOptions/readme/readme.txt

 Option can be found in Gameplay > Feedback > Visual Feedback (or Gameplay section in PST:EE).

+34. Add in-game option for Tweak Anthology's "Restored Loading Hints" (requires Tweaks Anthology component "Restored Loading Hints")

+Enabling this option shows loading hints from original Baldur's Gate II in the log window of the game.
+This option requires Tweaks Anthology's mod component "Restored Loading Hints" to be installed.

+Option can be found in Gameplay section.

-34. Update key bindings for priest and/or mage spells
+35. Update key bindings for priest and/or mage spells

 This component recreates the key bindings for priest spells and/or mage spells.
 It considers all regular spells and High Level Abilities (HLAs) available at the time of installation, which